+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The analysis of material sustainability/ESG considerations can include many different aspects, such as the following among others: the carbon footprint, health and well-being, human rights, supply chain management, fair customer treatment and governance.

-Sustainability Exclusion Policy:
+Sustainability Exclusion Policy